SaaS Data Loss – The Possibility Exists

 Here is a look at some of the possible reasons for data loss in cloud.

-1. Data center of your Cloud system won’t always retrieve your data
+1. The data center of your Cloud system won’t always retrieve your data

 A Spiceworks study reported that over 45 percent of respondents had reported data loss in their organization.
 Fourteen percent of those respondents said that they were unable to retrieve the valuable information they had lost.
 This is a common misconception.
 The data center of your SaaS provider won’t always retrieve your data.